 #3 Suit up

-Having the right equipment is essential.
+Having the right equipment is essential when hiking in Tibet.
 We don’t advise to be even thinking about climbing that mountain wearing only flip-flops and board shorts – just because one has just flown in from India doesn’t mean that s/he can keep the same clothes!
 Invest in some decent trekking gear, including solid, waterproof boots, pants, and jacket, and walking poles are an extremely good idea.